stephenbeckr/time-series-class/syllabus.md

 ### Homeworks

-There will be weekly homeworks.
-You are allowed to drop one homework (this will be done automatically).
+There will be homeworks due every two weeks.
 Turn the homework in via **Gradescope** (which will be linked to via the Canvas assignment page).

 ### Grading
-- 40% Weekly homeworks.
+- 40% Bi-weekly homeworks.
   - Late homework is not accepted
 - 20% Midterm 1 (in class)
 - 20% Midterm 2 (take-home)